-A purchase of this beautiful cherry-pink blanket benefits the women’s health program of NARA, the Native American Rehabilitation Association of the Northwest, INC.
+A purchase of this beautiful cherry-pink blanket benefits the women’s health program of NARA.
+NARA is a Native American-owned, Native American-operated, nonprofit agency.
+Learn more here: Native American Rehabilitation Association of the Northwest, INC.

 The Native American Rehabilitation Association (NARA) Women’s Wellness Program provides culturally tailored breast and cervical cancer screening and diagnostic services for American Indian and Alaska Native women.
 NARA works to bring care to underserved, uninsured, and underinsured women, and those who are rarely or never screened for breast and cervical cancer.
 In additional to screening and diagnostic services, NARA offers assistance with referral coordination, transportation and navigation of health care appointments.

 We had a conversation with Yolanda Moisa, most current director of the newest clinic run by NARA and the BCCP Director (Breast and Cervical Cancer Program), to learn about NARA’s women’s health program.